-He Flooed in to the living room and saw the customary decorations of green, silver, crystal and blue scattered throughout it.
+He Floo into the living room and saw the customary decorations of green, silver, crystal and blue scattered throughout it.
 The room smelled of vanilla and coffee, and in an instant, he felt at peace.
 He was home.
 It shocked him to realised he had missed it.
-There was a rustle next to the tree and a pale silhouette emerged from behind the plethora of packages.
+A pale silhouette emerged from behind the plethora of packages next to the tree.

-Relief flooded through him that Harry failed to show and was not standing next to him as the young blonde ghost glided to him.
+Relief flooded through him that Harry failed to show and was not standing next to him as the young blonde ghost flew to him.

 'Draco!'
 She smiled and bounced before him.
 'You're home!
 Mum, he's home!'